 After doing the math, I set out on a new path.
 I would track every single rental for every single item.
 I would look to see what items I would also rent for a majority of the projects I was on, and purchase those.
 I would avoid purchasing items that did not return an ROI.
-That doesn’t mean I wouldn’t allow myself to purchase something experimental to try new things; but my spending would be more more controlled.
+That doesn’t mean I wouldn’t allow myself to purchase something experimental to try new things; but my spending would be more more controlled and targeted.

 What Should I Do?

 Over the years I’ve had a lot of conversations with various colleagues about equipment.
 Many of those conversations were aspirational; owning high end cameras, lenses, etc. – some of which cost as much or more than a luxury vehicle – in some cases more than a house in certain parts of the country.
 Speaking from experience, there definitely seems to be the perspective that by owning a high end camera that one will be taken more seriously, have their work go to the next level, and so on.